 All users should be aware that the ICT system is filtered and monitored.
 In the main service buildings, this is completed by TMBSS filtering service.
-These are in line with the KCSiE document (September 2023), and takes into account the need for reasonable restrictions which allow content with regard to online teaching and safeguarding.
+These are in line with the KCSiE document (September 2024) and consider the need for reasonable restrictions which allow content regarding online teaching and safeguarding.
 This is overseen by the E-Safety Governor.